 To remove the CSS file, click Clear.
 To disable using CSS, click Disable.

-This section allows you to configure options for session timeout, white labeling, log in widget, favicon, google analytics, URL mappings, and bottom HTML.
+This section allows you to configure options for session timeout, white labeling, log in widget, favicon, google analytics, URL redirection, and bottom HTML.

 This option is important for security reasons.
 You can add a time and when that time expires users are automatically logged out.
 Click Add, enter the time, then click Save.